 Editing Existing Segments

-The name and color of a Segment can be changed by clicking the pencil icon .
-Edit the Rule of a Segment any time by clicking the rule icon.
-Items can be removed from within the Segment by hovering over the item and clicking Remove.
+The name and color of a Segment can be changed by clicking the pencil icon within the Segments Management menu.
+Edit a Segment’s rule anytime by clicking the target icon.
+Items can be removed from a Segment by hovering over the item and clicking Remove.

-After creating your Segments, you can filter your items in your editor by clicking the Filter icon and checking the Segments you want to view.
+After creating your Segments, you can filter existing items in the Editor by clicking the Filter icon and checking the Segments you want to view.
 This will not affect the end-user’s view.

-User Variables are the most widely used and versatile Rule Type for Segments.
-Depending on its configuration, a Variable can store information about a user’s role, access level, and even time within the organization.
-Variable names and values must be configured within your environment and can then be read by WalkMe to Segment items.
+User Variables are the most widely used and versatile rule type when creating Segments.
+Depending on its configuration, a variable can store information about a user’s role, access level, and even time within the organization.
+Variable names and values must be configured within your environment and can then be read by WalkMe to segment items.